ZtheWD/steak/README.md

 # steak
-My best steak repo ever created
+My 1st best steak repo ever created and its important that you know that